tylerthecoder/mounttab/README.md

 I believe that your entire session state should be saved to disk in an easy to read format.
 I find myself having tabs open for a project and switching projects a lot.
 Starting on an old project is hard when I have to start from scratch and open up all the tabs I car about.

+## Next Features

+- [ ] Add system service file
+- [ ] Add UI to chrome extension to manually assign a window to a workspace.
+- [ ] Add check for starting workspace that already exists